What to expect during your consultation

-It is also worthwhile gathering together any results of lab tests or health checks you may have had.
+It is also worthwhile gathering together any results of lab tests or other orthodox medicine checks you may have had.
 I usually ask to see a consecutive three-day food diary before the initial consultation too.

 When you visit your herbal practitioner for your initial session, you can expect a long chat about your health history.
-Sometimes this is the first time you will have spoken to someone at length about what troubles you.
+Sometimes this is the first time you will have spoken to someone at length about your health issue.
 Compared to allopathic medicine a herbal medicine consultation will be much more in-depth.
 Your herbalist will want to find out the potential triggers or underlying causes of your health issues.
 Understanding your constitution, dietary preferences and lifestyle will help me to choose the most effective solutions.
 Herbal preparations can be potent medicine because they work by promoting health and improving how your body functions.

 It’s a great idea to bring a list of questions.
 The herbalist will ask about your medical and dietary history, lifestyle and general health, your current medications.
 You should have plenty of time to discuss any current health concerns.